backube/volsync/docs/usage/rsync/multi_context_sync_cli.rst

 Sync SSH secret from destination to source

 This assumes the default secret name that is created by the scribe controller.
-You can also pass `--ssh-keys-secret` that is a valid ssh-key-secret in the DestinationReplication namespace and cluster.
+You can also pass :code:`--ssh-keys-secret` that is a valid ssh-key-secret in the DestinationReplication namespace and cluster.

-Necessary flags are configured in `./config.yaml` shown above.
+Necessary flags are configured in :code:`./config.yaml` shown above.
-Save the output from the command below, as you will need the name of the ssh-keys-secret to pass to `new-source`
+Save the output from the command below, as you will need the name of the ssh-keys-secret to pass to :code:`new-source`

 .. code:: bash